-(1) Using the internal oscillator or an external 4.096-MHz clock.
+(1) When using the internal oscillator or an external 4.096-MHz clock.

-9.3.5 Digital Filter
+8.3.5 Digital Filter

 The ADC uses linear-phase finite impulse response (FIR) digital filters that can be adjusted for different output data rates.
 The digital filter always settles in a single cycle.